CassadyCampos/updateFrequency-pushToGit/README.md

 # updateFrequency-pushToGit
-Lambda Function to update an EventBridge execution schedule it 1-8 (random) times a day.
+Lambda Function to update an EventBridge schedule in a range of 1-8 (random) times a day.